Wes thu_ ha_l

 The office seemed sleek and stylish, and an air of creative endeavour swirled about as I switched on the computer at my allotted desk and looked around.
 I knew there would be awkward moments in an environment that was so new and strange to me.
 But I wasn't prepared for the introductions.
 Some companies wait for the next staff meeting.
 That wasn't the case at Summit Media.
 Here, within minutes of my arrival, I was ushered from desk to desk, meeting everyone from the Chief Technical Officer to a temporary Customer Service Assistant.
 With each new acquaintance, I smiled, then nodded earnestly while my guide cobbled together a job description.
 I added a slight head tilt with pursed lips and a murmur of approval to indicate that I'd made the connection between our respective roles, which belied the utter cluelessness I felt.
 It didn't help that most of these job descriptions were somewhat garbled and were regularly corrected by the new acquaintance.
-I stifled the winces and nervous shuffles, though not the blushes, and avoided glazing over, but it took its toll as I was moved relentlessly onward.
+I stifled the winces and nervous shuffles, and avoided glazing over, but it took its toll as I was moved relentlessly onward.
 During one long and pregnant pause I thought to myself "this is death by a thousand greetings".
-And at the end of it all, when I was back at my desk, staring at an empty inbox, I realised that I hadn't recalled a single name and that my understanding of the company organisation hadn't advanced one iota.
+And at the end of it all, when I was back at my desk, staring at an empty inbox, I realised that my understanding of the company and its organisation hadn't advanced one iota.

 I looked at the guy sitting at the next desk, just to my left.
 Was he a programmer or a designer?
 Would we be working together?
 Was he the one who enjoyed skydiving, Russian cinema and walks in the rain?
-Probably not.
 Maybe he was the coffee-machine repairman, taking a breather.
 There was only one thing I could be certain of - I didn't know anything about him.

 "What was that he said?"
 I asked Sophie as we walked back inside, through the kitchen.
 "I think it's a greeting.
 Not sure what language.
 He says it to all the new people."
 Back at my desk, I waited vainly for the promised briefing on my first project.
 And while I waited, as I flicked between several web design sites, I found myself mulling those words over.